georgeoneill/georgeoneill.github.io/ctfrealtime/report.md

 - There were two modes of pulse generation tested:
     1. **Random:** 100 ms pulse with a 350-1000 ms jittered interval after pulse offset.
     2. **Ordered:** 100 ms pulse with 350 ms interval after pulse offset.
-- Data was recorded for each mode, 300 responses were colleted and the latency between the initial pulse and parallel port trigger were analysed.
+- Data was recorded for each mode, 300 responses were collected and the latency between the initial pulse and parallel port trigger were analysed.

 > :computer: **Fieldtrip code note:** The execution time of the code varied quite  depending on the language/method of communicating with the buffer.
 Here the timing refers to the time it takes to determine if any new data is in the buffer, read the last 200 ms of data, detect a rising edge and send a pulse 1ms wide.